vcarel/load-monitor-meteor/README.md

 The application is available at Heroku (on a single dyno): https://load-monitor-meteor.herokuapp.com/

-Mind that this application raises alarms at a load of 1.
-It's a is just a demo app...
-In real life, we would raise an alarm when the load goes beyond the number of CPU cores.
+Alerts are raised when load is over the number of CPUs.

 ## Install